TeslaLord/TeslaLord/README.md

 ![](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

-### Hi, I'm Tharun!👋
+# Hi, I'm Tharun!👋
-I am an ECE graduate passionate in Machine learning, web-dev, IoT and Robotics
+I am an ECE graduate passionate in Web Development, Machine learning, IoT and Robotics.
+I enjoy working with React and Django, I believe the duo is perfect for full stack development.
+I enjoy problem solving, developing and debugging applications.
+My goal is to build products which provide good value to everyone.